JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/IPv4 Address Provisioning.md

 ## Static IPv4 Address Assignment
 - What?
-	- Static IP addressing is when you manually conf
+	- Static IP addressing is when you manually configure a fixed IP address on a device.
+This means that the device will always use the same IP address every time it connects to the network
+	- It's ideal for servers, printers, and devices that need a consistent address
+	-